awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-awsmanagedrulesbotcontrolruleset.md

 # AWS::WAFv2::WebACL AWSManagedRulesBotControlRuleSet<a name="aws-properties-wafv2-webacl-awsmanagedrulesbotcontrolruleset"></a>

-Details for your use of the Bot Control managed rule group, used in `ManagedRuleGroupConfig`\.
+Details for your use of the Bot Control managed rule group, `AWSManagedRulesBotControlRuleSet`\.
+This configuration is used in `ManagedRuleGroupConfig`\.

 ## Syntax<a name="aws-properties-wafv2-webacl-awsmanagedrulesbotcontrolruleset-syntax"></a>